Noncollision Singularities in a Planar Four-body Problem: Introduction

 \section{Introduction}

-Consider two large bodies $Q_1$ and $Q_2$ of masses $m_1=m_2=1$ located at distance $\chi$ from each other initially and two small particles $Q_3$ and $Q_4$ of masses $m_3=m_4=\mu\ll 1$. $Q_i$s interact with each other via Newtonian potential.
-We denote the momenta of $Q_i$ by $P_i.$ The Hamiltonian of this system can be written as
+Consider two large bodies $Q_1$ and $Q_2$ of masses $m_1=m_2=1$ located at distance $\chi\gg 1$ from each other initially, and two small particles $Q_3$ and $Q_4$ of masses $m_3=m_4=\mu\ll 1$.
+The $Q_i$s interact with each other via Newtonian potential.
+We denote the momentum of $Q_i$ by $P_i.$ The Hamiltonian of this system can be written as

 We choose the mass center as the origin.